Multi-reference factor analysis: low-rank covariance estimation under unknown translations: Introduction

 \subsection{Our contributions and main results}

-We consider the problem of estimating the covariance matrix $\Sigma_x$ from the measurements $y_1,\ldots,y_N$ using shift-invariant moments, where we assume no explicit knowledge of the rank $r$.
+We consider the problem of estimating the covariance matrix $\Sigma_x$ from the measurements $y_1,\ldots,y_N$ (generated according to the model~\eqref{eq:MRFA model def}--\eqref{eq:x model}) using shift-invariant moments, where we assume no explicit knowledge of the rank $r$.
 We investigate certain theoretical aspects of uniqueness and identifiability, derive practical algorithms for consistently estimating $\Sigma_x$ from $y_1,\ldots,y_N$, and conclude with extensive simulations.

 We next describe our contributions in detail.
 Unless otherwise stated, we refer the complex-valued case of our setting, where $a_i \sim \mathbb{C}\mathcal{N}(0,\lambda_i)$ and $\eta\sim \mathbb{C}\mathcal{N}(0,\sigma^2 I_L)$.